 Registration procedures.
-Vehicle registration is required on an annual basis on or before the first day of classes for all students.
 Parking permits, including information about the annual fees associated with them, are available from University Police in the Support Services Building.

 Parking permits issued for cars and trucks are to be attached to the rear view mirror post with the permit number visible from the vehicle front.
 Only a current permit should be displayed.
 The parking permit is for use only by the purchaser and is the property of IPFW.